-The district manages three water conservation gardens in St. George.
+The district manages two water conservation gardens in St. George.
 The gardens serve as an educational, social and recreational amenity for public use.
 Gardens are open daily, during daylight hours.

 1851 S. Dixie Dr. in the Tonaquint Park

 The Garden is a two-acre water-wise demonstration garden designed to

 showcase water-efficient landscapes while educating community members on

 water conservation, growing/planting/pruning tips, best irrigation